ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 ## Business Requirements

 - Farmy & Foods is facing a challenge with the presence of powdery mildew infection in their cherry plantation.
 Currently, leaves are manually checked to verify if a particular cherry tree is infected with powdery mildew or not.
 This time-consuming process takes around 30 minutes for each tree.
 The infected leaves are then treated with a specific compound to eliminate infection.
 The time required for this treatment is around 1 minute.
-With thousands of cherry trees located in multiple farms spread across the country, this detection process is highly inefficient.of cherry trees located in multiple farms across the country.
+With thousands of cherry trees located in multiple farms spread across the country, this detection process is highly inefficient.
 As a result, this manual process is not scalable due to time spent in the manual process inspection.

 - To increase efficiency, the IT team suggested establishing a ML system that is capable of differentiating healthy or powdery mildew infected leaf based on images.
 This initiative, if successful, can be extended to rapidly detect and treat other infected crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.